mpv-player/mpv/DOCS/man/en/options.rst

 --af=<filter1[=parameter1:parameter2:...],filter2,...>
     Specify a list of audio filters to apply to the audio stream.
-See :ref:`audio_filters` for details and descriptions of the available filters.
+See `audio_filters` for details and descriptions of the available filters.
     The option variants ``--af-add``, ``--af-pre``, ``--af-del`` and ``--af-clr`` exist to modify a previously specified list, but you shouldn't need these for typical use.